University of York

 The Centre for Health Economics is a leading international Centre of Excellence in health economics; home to 50 economists and regularly undertakes analyses for and advises organizations such as NICE, the Bill and Melinda Gates Foundation and the WHO.

-Nidhi Dey is post-doctoral researcher in the Kaye, Walrad and Lagos laboratory at the Centre for Immunology and Infection (CII).
+Nidhi Dey is post-doctoral researcher in the Kaye, Walrad and Lagos laboratory at the York Biomedical Research Institute.
 She did her undergraduate degree in biotechnology in 2005 followed by Masters in Biotechnology in 2007 funded by the Department of Biotechnology, India.
 After working as a research assistant at IIT, Delhi she began a PhD in developmental biology at Indian Institute of Science Education and Research (IISER), Mohali in 2009 looking at hematopoeitic stem cells and its niche in Drosophila.
 She is currently working on Tegumentary Leishmaniasis using in-situ hybridisations to locate parasites and to identify molecular signatures of host response to the disease.

 Liz Greensted has worked as a senior administrator in the field of higher education for over 20 years, in a variety of research environments.
-For 10 years she supported Professor Kaye and the work of the Centre of Immunology and Infection.
-Liz joined LeishPathNet in March 2017 and is responsible for project managing the activities of the project and reporting progress.
+Liz joined LeishPathNet in March 2017.
+She is responsible for project managing the activities of both this project and LeishChallenge (https://leishchallenge.org)